yifanwu/diel-db-server/README.md

 Please refer to [this example repo](https://github.com/yifanwu/diel-db-server-examples) if you want to see how this repo is used --- currently, that example uses the Pitchfork dataset.

+## How to use

+This repo is used in conjunction with DIEL.

 ## Supported DBs

 We currently support SQLite (better-sqlite3) add Postgres.
 We will also add support for an AWS DB.